jsonrep/jsonrep/GUIDE.md

 ```
 RESULT: &CODE&

-The DOM is automatically *marked up* on the `DOMContentLoaded` document event which can be re-triggered using:
+The DOM is automatically *marked up* on the `DOMContentLoaded` document event which can be re-triggered (in case new tags have been added) using:

 ```javascript
 JSONREP.markupDocument();